 Attention deficit hyperactivity disorder (ADHD), doesn’t just affect children.
 It can continue into adulthood without being diagnosed.
 In fact, ADHD in women is a relatively new area of research.
 1 Most cases of ADHD are first spotted in childhood.
 This might explain why it’s overlooked in adults!
 And while 3 to 5 percent of American children have ADHD,2 the condition persists in 60 percent of them.
 That leaves about 4 percent of American adults with ADHD.
 Of these adults, less than 20 percent even know about it and very few ask for help.3

 In children, ADHD is also associated with boys.
-No wonder it goes unnoticed in girls – let alone women.4 Plus, society pressures females to act “ladylike”, but
+No wonder it goes unnoticed in girls – let alone women.4 Plus, society pressures females to act “ladylike”, but accepts many ADHD behaviors in males.
+This can make it hard for women to face their symptoms, explaining why chronic stress (and stress-related disease) are more common in females with ADHD.
+More research is needed to learn how ADHD affects women.
+Until then, learn the symptoms and how to handle them.

 What Is ADHD?